Have you recently clashed with a modern predator?

 However, the urge to dominate is really stupid.
-The source of this instinct is a chemical message in a small portion of the DNA molecules.
+This instinct is buried in a small portion of your DNA molecules.
 These molecules cannot see, cannot think, they have no feelings, no caring, and no love.
 Just a mindless, soulless, robotic command to dominate everything.

 Fast-forward a few billion years later, and evolution has produced humans, obsessed with dominating everything.

 Humans now dominate all other life forms.
-With no other real competitors, humans now obsessively dominate one another.
+With no other competition, humans now obsessively dominate one another.
 Domination is so rampant, that humanity, as a species is self-destructive, if not suicidal.

 Your enemy is not a single evil person or even a group of masterminds manipulating the entire world.
 Your enemy is a continuous and endless stream of super-intelligent predators frantically fighting for a short moment of glory in an endless fleeting parade of humans that dominate others.